Healing & Growing Through Grief

 - Utilize this recognition to (a) improve self-awareness, (b) increase self-compassion, (c) accelerate your healing from sexual/relational abandonment, and (d) advance the process of resolving your betrayal trauma.

 - Initiate a SAFE, strategic plan for detailing the damage, making peace (or making progress) with those losses, and engaging an intentional period of grief recovery.

 - Learn to leverage your grief responses into an internal advantage, using them to motivate, fuel and facilitate deep, lasting and meaningful post-traumatic growth.

-This group is designed to ask and answer YOUR tough questions about grief, grieving and betrayal trauma.
-Here are some popular questions asked by Coach Rae’s clients:
+These sessions are designed to ask and answer YOUR tough questions about grief, grieving and betrayal trauma.
+Here are some popular questions asked by Coach Gaelyn’s clients:

 - I think what I’m feeling is grief.
 But how do I know for sure?

 - Are these feelings “normal?”
 Or am I overreacting?

 - Why do I miss him, even though he abused and abandoned me?